Dielectric properties of aqueous electrolytes at the nanoscale: Abstract

 \section{Abstract}

-Despite the ubiquity of nanoconfined aqueous electrolytes, a theoretical framework that accounts for the nonlinear coupling of water and ion polarization is still missing.
-We introduce a nonlocal and nonlinear field theory for the nanoscale polarization of ions and water and derive the electrolyte dielectric properties as a function of salt concentration to first order in a loop expansion.
-Classical molecular dynamics simulations are favorably compared with the calculated dielectric response functions.
-The theory correctly predicts the dielectric permittivity decrement with rising salt concentration and furthermore shows that salt induces a Debye screening in the longitudinal susceptibility but leaves the short-range water organization remarkably unchanged.
+Despite the ubiquity of aqueous electrolytes, the effect of salt on water organization remains controversial.
+We introduce a nonlocal and nonlinear field theory for the nanoscale polarization of ions and water and derive the electrolyte dielectric response as a function of salt concentration to first order in a loop expansion.
+By comparison with molecular dynamics simulations, we show that rising salt concentration induces a dielectric permittivity decrement and Debye screening in the longitudinal susceptibility but leaves the water structure remarkably unchanged.

-{\it Introduction - } The study of nanoconfined electrolytes is exciting both for their ubiquity and for the theoretical challenge they bring~\cite{bjorneholm16,kavokine20,backus21}.
-The nanometer scale is the typical confinement size of technological and biological devices, the screening length of low concentrated ionic solutions, as well as the range at which water starts to behave as a discrete molecular medium~\cite{schlaich2016,fumagalli2018,monetprl}.
-The structure of interfacial solutions thus results from a subtle interplay between short-range charge overscreening generated by the solvent~\cite{chen2015}, ion-ion correlations, water- and ion- surface interactions~\cite{tuladhar2020,robert23}.
-The balance between these effects encode many aspects of the double layer structure~\cite{martinjimenez2016,lee2021}.